makaubenson/expert-js/readme.md

 }{
     console.log(`You should get a job`);
 }`
 - The code above outputs "You should get a job".
 This is       because,money is assigned 0 which is a false value.
 Thus the else block is excecuted.
+### Logical Operators
+- `===` is called Strict Operator because it doesnt do type coersion.
+- `==` - Loose Equality Operators.
+It does type coersion.